…words should hold interest; the melody should be attractive; points of concentrated interest should be enacted with strong visual appeal.

 the entire audience is enchanted.

-Six centuries ago, the co-creator of Noh Theater, its greatest playwright and theorist, Zeami, linked plays' success to the cultivation and the 'coming together' of text, visuals and music.
+Six centuries ago, the co-creator and great playwright and theorist of Noh Theater, Zeami, linked the plays' success to the cultivation and the 'coming together' of text, visuals and music.
 Today, the expressive interaction of these three layers might be called intermedia.
-Whereas the individual artistic elements of Noh have been studied extensively, the interaction between them not nearly as much.
-This project is intended to contribute to the understanding and appreciation of Noh by narrowing this gap.
-It offers in-depth intermedia analysis of two Plays, introductions to Elements of Noh, and a general discussion about Noh as intermedia.
+Whereas the individual artistic elements of Noh have been studied extensively, the interactions between them are relatively underdiscussed.
+This project is intended to contribute to the understanding and appreciation of Noh by offering in-depth intermedia analysis of two plays, introductions to elements of Noh, and a general discussion about Noh as intermedia.

-These pages feature complete recordings and the in-depth interemdia analysis of two contrasting plays.
+These pages feature complete recordings and the in-depth intermedia analysis of two contrasting plays.

-Third category, Woman or “Wig” play, Hashitomi, enfolds the viewers in a tender dream-like world of the female protagonist, a spirit of young Lady Yūgao appearing as a flower and reminiscing about her romantic encounter with Prince Genji.
+Third category, Woman or “Wig” play, Hashitomi, enfolds the viewers in in the tender dream-like world of the female protagonist, a spirit of young Lady Yūgao, who appears as a flower and reminisces about her romantic encounter with Prince Genji.

-Fifth category, Final or Demon play, Kokaji, features two male characters, the swordsmith Munechika and a powerful deity from the Inari Shrine as they work together to produce a mighty blade for the Emperor Ichijō.
+Fifth category, Final or Demon play, Kokaji, features two male characters—the swordsmith Munechika and a powerful deity from the Inari Shrine—who work together to produce a mighty blade for the Emperor Ichijō.

 The following pages offer introductions to the formal design of Noh, and the building blocks of individual media layers.